AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md

 ## Log in to [!DNL Workfront] from [!DNL Slack] {#log-in-to-workfront-from-slack}

 When you type any command in the message field in Slack, you will be asked to log in to [!DNL Workfront] first.\
-For a complete list of [!DNL Workfront] commands from [!DNL Slack], see&nbsp;the [Access [!DNL Workfront] from a slash command in [!DNL Slack]](#access-dnl-workfront-from-a-slash-command-in-dnl-slack-access-workfront-from-a-slash-command-in-slack) section in this article.&nbsp;
+For a complete list of [!DNL Workfront] commands from [!DNL Slack], see the [Access [!DNL Workfront] from a slash command in [!DNL Slack]](#access-dnl-workfront-from-a-slash-command-in-dnl-slack-access-workfront-from-a-slash-command-in-slack) section in this article.

 To log in to [!DNL Workfront] from [!DNL Slack]: